 Our current project is a dance-theater show about primates and prayer.
-It will premiere in September 2013 at CounterPulse in San Francisco.
+It will premiere September 13-22, 2013 at CounterPulse in San Francisco.

-We've got a group of 6 multitalented performers (El Beh, Jennifer Chien, Kat Cole, Michael Mohammed, Rowena Richie, Christopher Ward White) collaborating on the creation of the piece under the direction of EmSpace artistic director Erin Mei-Ling Stuart (a.k.a. "me").
-And we have a creative team that includes Erik Pearson, Allen Willner, Marilee Talkington.
+We've got a group of 6 multitalented performers (El Beh, Jennifer Chien, Kat Cole, Michael Mohammed, Rowena Richie, Christopher W. White) collaborating on the creation of the piece under the direction of EmSpace artistic director Erin Mei-Ling Stuart (a.k.a. "me").
+And we have a production team that includes Erik Pearson, Allen Willner, Marilee Talkington, and Katy Adcox.
 Superstars all of them.
-We're making all sorts of things right now, some of which will end up in the final piece - the story of an encounter with a zoo gorilla, a prayer for a lost cat, dances where we play like chimps, a story about a girl who lost her tail, alternative ideas about where humans came from, and more...
+We're making all sorts of things right now, some of which will end up in the final piece - the story of an encounter with a zoo gorilla, a prayer for a lost cat, dances where we play like chimps, a story about a girl who lost her tail, musings on the uniqueness of humans, and more...

 But, why primates and prayer?
 It has something to do with the way we use both to understand being human.
 At least that is what I'm figuring out as we go along.